slvn/android-appops-launcher/README.md

 AppOps Launcher
 ===============

-Simple application to launch the App Ops setting screen (Android 4.3)
+Simple application to launch the App Ops setting screen (Android 4.3 & Android 4.4).
+Not more available since Android 4.4.2.
+This should work on "non vanilla" system but without any guaranties.

 Build
 -----